-The William Burgess District and by extension the Nassau Crossing PUD is a rail community reinvented through a vibrant and engaging built environment that captures the essence of the railroad's rich heritage and related cultural progresssions and applies that spirit in a new and modern way.
-The aesthetic is intended to reinvent the social nucleus of Yulee by creating an engaging and creative 'place' by incorporating old styles with a new feel.
-As Lewis Mumford so eloquently stated-Today we must treat the social nucleus as the essential element in every valid city plan.
+The William Burgess District and by extension the Nassau Crossing PUD is a rail community reinvented through a vibrant and engaging built environs ment that captures the essence of the railroad's rice heritage and related cultural progres- The William Burgess District and by extension the Nassau Crossing PUD is a rail community reinvented through a vibrant and engaging built environs sions and applies that spirit in a new and modern way.
+The aesthetic is intended to reinvent the social nucleus of Yulee by creating an engaging and created - Today we must treat the social nucleus as the essential element in every valid city plan. ativ, 'place' ty incorporating old styles with a new هما. هم لمه Mumford so eloquently NASSAU CROSSING "YULEE, FLORIDA PLANNED UNIT DEVELOPMENT